Goldspear21/Goldspear21/README.md

 # 💫 About Me:
-I'm currently working on an automated DHL shipment proof of delivery fetcher.
+I'm a second-year university student at **RIT Dubai**, with a major in computing.
+I'm currently developing my skills in C++, and I'm working on integrating an API with Java to seamlessly download DHL proofs of delivery PDF files.

 ## 🌐 Socials: